Chapter 23: Papyrus and Poetry

 Callie gave him a sympathetic look.

 The conversation drifted to Alex’s description of his new job in commercial media.
 Kochanski recognized the name of his employer: a vendor for Sichet’s businesses.

-“I still am trying to figure out,” Kochanski said, “Jim’s connection to Oscar, how my painting landed in his studio.”
+“I am trying to figure it out,” Kochanski said, “Jim’s connection to Oscar, how my painting landed in his studio.”

 “It’s not like I can just ask Jim,” Callie said.

 “He wouldn’t answer.
-If I pressed him, he’d get angry and stop talking to me for a while.”
+If I pressed him, he’d get angry and stop talking to me for a while again.”

-“Angela and him?” she said.
-“It would be a perfect lovers’ nest in the middle of nowhere, overlooking an industrial lot.
+“Angela and him?” she speculated, “a perfect lovers’ nest.
+In the back, it’s just an industrial lot.

 “That church I grew up in would become our second home.
 The living and the dead would disapprove.”

 “My family spends all their free time doing things with the church, an old building in front of a graveyard.
 Here I left when I was seventeen with Alex.
 Then I come back with two dark children.”

 Kochanski had never before wondered before about Alex’s ethnicity.
 His name gave no hint.
 Back in the Old World, one could look at a person’s face, the shape of its bones, the accent in their voice and know exactly where they were from.
 With his olive skin and dark curly hair, Alex’s ancestry there would be traced back to anywhere along the Mediterranean corridor.